It is typically considered to be the shortest ever war in military history.

 Khalid quickly surrounded himself in the palace by nearly 3,000 men, armed with artillery guns and even a vessel, in the form of the Royal yacht HHS Glasgow, which was subsequently sunk in the war.

-Meanwhile, Britain brought just over 1,000 ground troops and five Naval warships which had began to gather in the area on August 25th.
+Meanwhile, Britain brought just over 1,000 ground troops and five naval warships which had begun to gather in the area on 25 August.

-Afterwards, Hamud bin Muhammed was appointed the new Sultan, bringing to an end the shortest ever war in military history.
+Afterwards, Hamoud bin Muhammed was appointed the new Sultan, bringing to an end the shortest ever war in military history.